This blog post explains the role and benefits of ARC sealing.

 ARC Headers

 ARC helps preserve email authentication results and verifies the identity of intermediate server(s) that forward a message on to its final destination.
-There are three key components to ARC:

 • The ARC-Authentication-Results header: A header containing email authentication results like SPF, DKIM, and DMARC.